 Families at the Shore

 Families at the shore.
 Light breeze, full sun, air temperature 29°.
 Being with family is a good thing.

 Early Engineers at the Shore

 So much of our time as kids is spent studying cause and effect.
 It’s about testing how the world works.
 Three kids at the shore; the big one found chunks of ice and snow.
 “How far can I throw it?
 What kind of a splash will it make?”
 Both are among the many eternal questions of youth.

 Someone commented he would like more videos on Hidden Maine in the landscape mode.
 He felt landscape would fill his desktop screen better.
-A good suggestion.
+It’s a good suggestion.
 I have 70,000 photos and 6,000 videos, 98% of them vertical.
 This is a rare video shot in landscape, looking south east.

-I found this video from January 1, 2017.
+This video is from January 1, 2017.
 How do we celebrate the New Year up here in Maine?
 We go to the shore to wave watch.
-Lobster boat at Kettle Cove, Crescent Beach, Cape Elizabeth, Maine.
-The tall stick at the back of the boat…a small mast that the lobsterman can unfurl a sail which catches the wind and keeps a boat straight to incoming waves as he is hauling traps.
+This is a lobster boat at Kettle Cove, Crescent Beach, Cape Elizabeth, Maine.
+The tall stick at the back of the boat is a small mast with a sail that the lobsterman can unfurl.
+The sail catches the wind and keeps a boat straight to incoming waves as he is hauling traps.
 Works as long as the wind hasn’t suddenly changed contrary to the direction of the waves.
 January 1st, sun low in the sky at noon.
-The ocean and sky particularly beautiful at this time of year.
+The ocean and sky are particularly beautiful at this time of year.